 Hints and Tips

-If you want a reliable disco, find out whether the DJ is full-time, ask about their experience.
+If you want to hire a DJ, find out whether the DJ you are hiring is full-time, ask about their experience.
 Avoid DJ’s who do it just for fun, and want to have a night out.
 If you book one of these don’t be surprised if the DJ brings a loads of his friends to your party.

 Make sure that you invite enough people to fill your venue, nothing saps the atmosphere more than great big rooms with not enough people in them….